U.S. flag An official website of the United States government

 Shell eggs Shell egg means the egg of the domesticated chicken.

 Nut butters Includes all types of tree nut and peanut butters.
-Includes all forms of nut butters, including shelf stable, refrigerated, and frozen products.
+Includes all forms of nut butters, including shelf stable, refrigerated, frozen, and previously frozen products.
 Examples include, but are not limited to, almond, cashew, chestnut, coconut, hazelnut, peanut, pistachio, and walnut butters.
 Does not include soy or seed butters.

 Cucumbers (fresh)[2] Includes all varieties of fresh cucumbers.